 Income Tax Deductions / Tax Saving Investments

 We can also save tax by routing our money towards certain investments.
-Government gives this benefit to promote some types of investment and expenses.
-In fact government deducts your taxable income corresponding to your investment.
-That is why, these investments are termed as the income tax deductions.
-These includes ELSS, PPF, EPF, insurance and long term deposits.
+The government gives this benefit to promote some types of investment and expenses.
+In fact, government deducts your taxable income corresponding to your investment.
+That is why these investments are termed as the income tax deductions.
+These include ELSS, PPF, EPF, insurance and long term deposits.

 Section 80C Deductions

 The government gives section 80C tax deduction to promote certain types of investment.
-In fact, such investments plays important role in nation building.
-When you invest money to help industry, infrastructure or society of the country, government also holds your hand and waives some tax.
+In fact, such investments play important role in nation building.
+When you invest money to help industry, infrastructure or society of the country, the government also holds your hand and waives some tax.

-There are wide range of investments and expenses under section 80C which makes you eligible for tax deduction.
+There is the wide range of investments and expenses under section 80C which makes you eligible for tax deduction.
 However, you must note that total deductions can’t exceed the prescribed limit.
-As of now limit of the section 80C is 1.5 lacs.
+As of now the limit of the section 80C is 1.5 lacs.
 Following investments and expenses are included under section 80C and give tax benefit.